 Our next athlete who was diagnosed with Amniotic Band Syndrome affecting their upper body is Alex Hurlburt.
 Alex stands in at 6 foot 3 feet (192 cm) tall and 232 pounds (105.23 kg) and is a baseball and football player.
 However, he’s currently focused on football and that’s where you’re sure to hear his name for years to come.

-Your sure to hear more about Alex, not only for his linebacking prowess, but for doing so with a unique body.
+You’re sure to hear more about Alex, not only for his linebacking prowess but for doing so with a unique body.
 Born with Amniotic Band Syndrome, Alex has dominated a number of sports on his way to being a prolific high school (so far) athlete in the United States.

 Why has Amniotic Band Syndrome never stopped Alex from playing sports and becoming a phenomenal athlete?

 The parents of Alex Hurlburt, Ed and Julie Hurlburt, knew something wasn’t right after an ultrasound was performed in the year 2000.